 Income taxes for the interim period presented have been included in the accompanying financial statements on the basis of an estimated annual effective tax rate.
 In addition to the amount of tax resulting from applying the estimated annual effective tax rate to pre-tax income, the Company, when appropriate, includes certain items treated as discrete events to arrive at an estimated overall tax amount.
-The effective tax rate for the three months ended June 30, 2005 was 30% including a \$1.8 million discrete tax item relating to favorable adjustments to tax reserves for depletion.
-As of June 30, 2005, the estimated overall tax rate for the full fiscal year 2006 was 33% including the impact of the \$1.8 million discussed above, consistent with the prior year.
+The effective tax rate for the three months ended September 30, 2005 was 34.1%, higher than the 32.5% effective rate for the six months ended September 30, 2005 which includes a \$1.8 million discrete tax item relating to favorable adjustments to tax reserves for depletion taken in the first quarter of fiscal 2006.
+As of September 30, 2005, the estimated overall tax rate for fiscal 2006 was 33.0% including the impact of the \$1.8 million discussed above.